hashicorp/terraform-google-terraform-enterprise/examples/rhel-production-example/README.md

 You'll need to update the following settings to your set up:

 * project: name of the project
-* creds: json file name
+* credentials_file: json file name
+* region: where to create the resources
+* zone: where to create the resources
-* publicip: The IP address to attach to the load balancer
+* public_ip: The IP address to attach to the load balancer
 * domain: domain to use
-* dnszone: the name of the dns zone in gcp
+* dns_zone: the name of the dns zone in gcp
-* cert: the api url of the google certficiate to use
+* certificate: the api url of the google certficiate to use
-* sslpolicy: name of the ssl policy to use
+* ssl_policy: name of the ssl policy to use
 * subnet: subnet to deploy into (this should be reserved for tfe)
 * frontend_dns: DNS name for load balancer
 * license_file: your TFE license
+* encryption_password: In order to re-use external services, you need to set/pass and encryption password
+* image_family: the name of the RHEL image to use - 7.6 is the latest currently supported
+* external_services: set this to gcs (for google cloud storage)
+* gcs_bucket: name of the bucket to use.
+This example assume the bucket resides in the same project.
+* postgresql_address: Connection address for the postgresql server
+* postgresql_database: Name of the database to use
+* postgresql_user: Username to connect with
+* postgresql_password: base64 encrypted password.

- This example is set to spin up a five node instance of 3 primaries and 2 secondaries, but the `primary_count` and `secondary_count` can be updated to build a larger cluster instead.
+ This example is set to spin up a five node instance of 3 primaries and 2 secondaries, but the `primary_count` and `secondary_count` can be updated to build a larger or smaller cluster.
+The number of primaries should not go below 3, however.

 ## Run Terraform